 Our policies and procedures receive ongoing review and refinement from our Executive Director and senior leadership team; our North American-based Health, Safety, and Security Director; and our experienced and well-trained in-country staff.

-Arlene Snyder, Arcadia's Director of Health, Safety and Security works alongside a team led by Tim Barton, Director of Student Services, and Rich Conroy, Student Safety Officer, to ensure the highest standards of safety, security and well-being support for our students.
+The College of Global Studies at Arcadia University's Health, Safety and Security team, led by Tim Barton, Director of Student Services, and Rich Conroy, Student Safety Officer, ensure the highest standards of safety, security and well-being support for our students.
 The team has the most up-to-date health and safety information and procedures in place in order to make thoughtful decisions, while keeping parents and our partner institutions in the United States informed about situations occurring in-country.

 If you are a parent, please register your email address with us to receive safety and security announcements from Arcadia if they are issued for any of our programs.